Autumn 1406 B.C.

 Moses' sister Miriam, in the first Hebrew month of the fortieth year (spring 1406, Numbers 20:1), dies at Kadesh.
 Aaron, the High Priest, perishes four months later (middle of July, Numbers 20:23 - 28), joining his sister in death before the final set of wilderness wars.

-King Arad the Canaanite, in the autumn of 1406, decides to go to war with the Israelites near Hormah.
+King Arad the Canaanite, in the autumn of 1406, decides to go to war with Moses and the Israelites near Hormah.
 The city, whose name in Hebrew means "destruction," was likely located east of Beersheba.
 Arad strikes Israel and takes some of the people as prisoners (Numbers 21:1).

 God's people respond to the attack by vowing to destroy all the Canaanite cities if they are helped in overcoming the enemy.
 God answers their prayers and gives his people the victory they requested (Numbers 21:2 - 3).
-Many of the Canaanite cities are utterly destroyed in the war.
+Many of the Canaanite cities are completely destroyed in the war.

 The Amorites reject peace

 After proceeding northeast and crossing the Zared River, which lies at the southern boundary of Moabite territory (Numbers 21:12, Deuteronomy 2:13 - 14), Moses and the Israelites proceed north until they reach the Arnon (Amon) River.
 They then camp near the river and request safe passage through Amorite territory from King Sihon (Numbers 21:21 - 22, Deuteronomy 2:26 - 29).
 The king is promised none of his crops, vineyards or water will be touched as they travel through his land.